xwu20/wmg_agent/README.md

 # Working Memory Graphs
-This repository is provided to assist in reproducing key results from the paper [Working Memory Graphs](https://arxiv.org/abs/1911.07141) published at ICML 2020.
+This repository is provided to assist in reproducing results from the paper [Working Memory Graphs](https://arxiv.org/abs/1911.07141) published at ICML 2020.